Oranga Tamariki: COVID-19 pandemic

-During the COVID-19 pandemic in New Zealand, the Minister of Health, Chris Hipkins, issued a press statement in mid-August 2020 rejecting rumours circulating within the Māori and Pacific Islander communities that Oranga Tamariki was taking away children whose parents had tested positive for COVID-19.
+During the COVID-19 pandemic in New Zealand, the Minister of Health, Chris Hipkins, issued a press statement in mid-August 2020 rejecting rumours circulating within the Māori and Pasifika communities that Oranga Tamariki was taking away children whose parents had tested positive for COVID-19.

-Attempted uplifting of "Moana"
+Uplifting of "Moana"

 In 2021, Oranga Tamariki was involved in a custody dispute over a Māori girl referred to as "Moana".
-The dispute was between Moana's Pakeha (New Zealand European) foster parents, "the Smiths", and Moana's iwi, Ngāti Kahungunu.
+The dispute was between Moana's Pākehā (New Zealand European) foster parents, "the Smiths", and Moana's iwi, Ngāti Kahungunu.
 The six year old Moana, who had experienced abuse and neglect at the hands of her birth mother, had been living with the Smiths for three years since 2018 in the Hawke's Bay region.
 The ministry and Ngāti Kahungunu wanted Moana to be placed with an elderly Māori woman known as "Mrs Taipa" and her daughter ("Ms Taipa") on the grounds that the Smiths could not meet her Māori cultural needs.
 On 9 September 2021, Judge Peter Callinicos dismissed Oranga Tamariki's application for Moana to be removed from the Smiths.
 He also criticised Oranga Tamariki for allegedly "putting ideology ahead of the child's best interests" and rejected their assertion that the Smiths were stripping Moana of her whakapapa (genealogy).
 Callinicos also criticised the ministry for not helping the Smiths to meet Moana's cultural needs and inaccurate statutory reports.

 On 10 September, Moana's birth mother filed an appeal against Judge Callinicos's decision.
 Ngahiwi Tomoana, the head of Ngāti Kahungunu, who had supported the ministry's application, called for the decision to be appealed and claimed that uplifting separated Māori children from their families and communities.
 The mother's lawyer Janet Mason and Oranga Tamariki argued that Judge Callinicos had misapplied the statutory cultural provisions of the Oranga Tamariki Act 1989, had mischaracterised or overlooked evidence due to his alleged bias, and disregarded Moana's cultural and familial needs.
-On 9 November 2022, Wellington High Court Justice Helen Cull dismissed Moana's birth mother's appeal on all grounds and ruled that Moana could remain in the care of her Pakeha foster parents.
+On 9 November 2022, Wellington High Court Justice Helen Cull dismissed Moana's birth mother's appeal on all grounds and ruled that Moana could remain in the care of her Pākehā foster parents.